pypa/pipx/README.md

 These are all things you can do yourself, but pipx automates them for you.
 If you are curious as to what pipx is doing behind the scenes, you can always pass the `--verbose` flag to see every single command and argument being run.

 ## Contributing
-To develop `pipx` first clone the repository, have tox installed somewhere, then run tox.
+To develop `pipx` first clone the repository, have tox with tox-venv installed somewhere, then run tox.
 ```
 tox --notest
 ```